PhD (Cardiff) 2007; BSc (hons) Psychology (1st Class), Cardiff; Post Graduate Certificate in Learning and Teaching (Distinction)

 Lancastle, D., Boivin, J., & Bhal, K. (2001).
 Effect of oestrogen on mental processes and work performance in women with pharmacologically induced menopause.
 Annual Meeting of the European Society for Human Reproduction and Embryology, Lausanne, Switzerland, June.
 Human Reproduction, 16, s201.

-Health and Care Profession Council Registered Health Psychologist
+Health and Care Professions Council (HCPC) registered Health Psychologist

 Health and Science Research Institute, University of South Wales

 PsyFOCS management group, statistical working group, and qualitative working group.

 Female Health Special Interest Group (SIG) at the Life Sciences Hub, Cardiff Bay.

 Liaison Psychiatry (University Hospital of Wales), Cardiff